Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 \subsection{Adding Cherry cells}

-We want to perform on the family~$V$ a surgery that will add a Cherry cell into a neighborhood of the sink~$\Omega$.
-We can define a Cherry cell as a pair of hyperbolic singularities: the first is a saddle and the second is a sink or a source that captures one of the separatrices of the saddle.
+Consider a family~$V$ as in Proposition~\ref{prop:bdiag}, but also~$C^\infty$-smooth.
+Moreover, assume for convenience that outside of some thin vertical strip that contains no singularities and is on the ``incoming'' side of the circle~$\Sigma$ the vector fields of our family are exactly the same for all parameter values.

-Recall that near the sink the vector fields of our family do not depend on the parameter.
-Consider a small flow box~$\Pi_1$ near the sink, switch to the rectifying coordinates of this flow box, and for each parameter value replace the constant flow inside the box with a field that has a Cherry cell with a saddle~$P_1$ and a source~$A_1$.
+We want to perform, on the family~$V$, a surgery that will add a Cherry cell into a neighborhood of the sink~$\Omega$.
+Near the sink the vector fields of our family~$V$ do not depend on the parameter.
+Consider a small flow box~$\Pi_1$ near the sink.
+Choose the flow-box so that it have no intersection with the unstable separatrix $u$ of~$P$ that always goes to~$\Omega$.
+Switch to the rectifying coordinates of this flow box, and for each parameter value replace the constant flow inside the box with a field that has a Cherry cell with a saddle~$P_1$ and a source~$A_1$.
 The outgoing separatrices of~$P_1$ have to go to the sink~$\Omega$, one incoming separatrix is captured by the source~$A_1$ and the other is, in a sense, free, and has to cross the transversal~$\Sigma$, see Fig.~\ref{fig:V_k}.

-As we do this surgery, we can also make sure that, first, near the boundary of the flow box the fields of the family remain the same, and second, the Cherry cell slowly moves ``downwards'' as the parameter increases: that is, we want the point~$d$ of intersection between the free stable separatrix of~$P_1$ and~$\Sigma$ to be strongly monotonous in~$\t$ in the sense that we must have $d'(\t) < -\beta <0$ for all~$\t$.\footnote{Here we denote the coordinate of the point~$d$ on the vertical circle by the same letter.} We can, for example, in rectifying coordinates on~$\Pi_1$ glue in the same Cherry cell with a shift by~$\delta\cdot \t$ perpendicular to the direction of the original constant field, where $\delta > 0$ is a small constant.
+As we do this surgery, we can also make sure that, first, near the boundary of the flow box the fields of the family remain the same, and second, the Cherry cell slowly moves ``downwards'' as the parameter increases: that is, we want the point~$d$ of intersection between the free stable separatrix of~$P_1$ and~$\Sigma$ to be strongly monotonic in~$\t$ in the sense that we must have $d'(\t) < -\beta <0$ for all~$\t$.\footnote{Here we denote the coordinate of the point~$d$ on the vertical circle by the same symbol.} To achieve that we glue in the ``same'' Cherry cell for different~$\t$, but we shift its position by~$\delta \cdot \t$ in the direction perpendicular to the constant field that we originally have in the rectifying coordinates on~$\Pi_1$; here~$\delta$ is a small constant.